_BW.jpg)

 - Individual Heads of Loss

-Oct 23 New Fixed Costs Cases Asmat Bi v Tesco Underwriting Ltd When settled pre-Oct 23 pre proceedings, which costs apply Go Back to Index Click on the button below to go back to the case law index Index
+Case law on the new expanded fixed costs regime from October 2023.
+Including Asmat Bi v Tesco Underwriting Ltd. Oct 23 New Fixed Costs Cases Asmat Bi v Tesco Underwriting Ltd When settled pre-Oct 23 pre proceedings, which costs apply Go Back to Index Click on the button below to go back to the case law index Index

-- Tennant v Cottrell
+- Mason v Laing